Effective September 1, 2012

-In order to meet the criteria for effective academic program planning at NC State, the Council of Deans will be charged with the ultimate responsibility of recommending to the Provost those new program proposals (both on-campus and distance education) that should be further developed through the existing planning and approval process and for making recommendations relative to planning priority as requested by UNC-GA.
+In order to meet the criteria for effective academic program planning at NC State, the Council of Deans will be charged with the ultimate responsibility of recommending to the Provost those new program proposals (both on-campus and distance education) that should be further developed through the existing planning and approval process and for making recommendations relative to planning priority as requested by the UNC System Office (UNC SO).

 Process for requesting authorization to plan and prioritization of new degree programs will include:

-Prior to beginning preparation of the required documentation, please contact the Graduate School (Peter Harries at firstname.lastname@example.org) or Division of Academic & Student Affairs (Barbara Kirby at email@example.com) to obtain the most current electronic copy of the “Request to Plan” [or click on the above form title] and to obtain an assigned proposal tracking number.
+Prior to beginning preparation of the required documentation, please contact the Graduate School (Peter Harries at email@example.com) or Division of Academic and Student Affairs (Bret Smith at firstname.lastname@example.org) to obtain the most current electronic copy of the “Request to Plan” [or click on the above form title] and to obtain an assigned proposal tracking number.